Fedotova-Elena/ProjectOne/README.md

-# Project Analyzing Data with SQL and Sheets.
-Retention rate analysis.
+# Retention rate analysis with SQL and Sheets.

 ## Introduction